7shi/dante-la-el/Inferno/MT/compare-en.md

 But after I had arrived at the foot of a hill,
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">13</td><td>
-But then when I arrived at the foot of a hill,
+But then, when I reached the foot of a hill,
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">13</td><td>
 But after I was come to the foot of a hill,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">13</td><td>
-But then, when I had reached the foot of a hill,
+But when I arrived at the foot of a hill,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">13</td><td>
-But after I reached the foot of a hill,
+But then when I had reached the foot of a hill,
 </td></tr>
 <tr><td>DeepL</td><td align="right">13</td><td>
 But when I was at the foot of a hill arrived,